VS Capcom: Infinite

 in MVC Infinite.
 I also expect plenty of Guardians of the Galaxy, Avengers,

 Thor, Ant-Man, Deadpool, and Dr. Strange

-references.... since Marvel is beyond HOT right now in the movie
+references.... since Marvel is beyond big (if not over-saturating) in the movie

 The fact that Infinity Stones will make their epic comeback to the